-We recently talked about choosing a calendar in order to help you get organized in 2014.
+We recently talked about choosing a calendar in order to help you get organized.
 Did you pick one out yet?
 It’s already February, so if you don’t yet have a calendar, it’s time to put that at the top of your to-do list.
 You do have a to-do list, don’t you?
 I know I do… and it’s never-ending.
 Does your list make you feel accomplished, overwhelmed, in control, or maybe some combination of all three?

 Some people like to make lists.
 Most people would probably benefit from making lists, whether they like to or not.
 A to-do list can take many forms, but the most important thing is that it puts down, in black and white (or in whatever color you like to write – or type – in), everything that you need to accomplish in a day, a week, a month or whatever timeframe you choose.
 If your to-do list is either non-existent or not functioning as you’d like it to, here are some tips on how to make your to-do list work for you: